usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/User_Equipment/README.md

 To customize the SIM subscriber information or to get more information about how they are generated, refer to the `ue_credentials_generator.sh` script.
 For UE 1, UE 2, and UE 3, the SIM subscriber information is pre-registered with the 5G Core Network.
 For `<N>` values greater than 3, the unique values are generated dynamically, registered with the 5G Core, and stored in the `configs` directory as their own `ue<N>.conf` file before starting the UE software.

+## RF Simulator Server

+By default, the RF simulator server is set to the gNodeB host.
+To make the UE the server, add `--rfsim-server` to the `run.sh` command.
+This is useful in multi-DU scenarios where the UE may be handed over between different DUs.

 ## Interacting with the UE

 - **Simulate UE traffic to Core**: